by Derek Gendron, July 24, 2008

 Batman Dark Knight movie review.

 Well what do we have here?
-I feel so strongly about this new movie that I had to write this Batman The Dark Knight movie review, it is worthy of a blog post.
+I feel strongly about this movie and had to write Batman The Dark Knight movie review.

 I loved Batman Begins.
-It was a pleasant surprise to see a movie with a well-thought plot, believably high-tech toys and the lack of the Men in Black type humor (humor, said with strong sarcasm).
-Christian Bale played a great wealthy tycoon trying to find his true soul in the world and struggling with demons that that the audience could quickly grasp.
+It was a well-thought plot, believably high-tech toys and the lack of the Men in Black type humor.
+Christian Bale played a great wealthy tycoon trying to find his true soul in the world.
+He struggled with demons that that the audience could quickly grasp.
 It made sense watching Batman Begins.

 Batman Dark Knight is not a film for a minor.
 I think that needs to be repeated on the likes of CNN, Fox News and other media outlets.
 My son of 13 went to see the film before me and frankly, I feel I have let him down; exposing him to early and unnecessary horror.
 The face, or lack of face of [level-basic]two-face (Harvey Dent played by Aaron Eckhart) was not only over-exposed horror, it was something that the producer Christopher Nolan felt he should focus on for long periods of time.
 Shocking to the average adult, this movie is abuse of a minor and should shock the conscience of the adult soul.
 Is this what our fine movie industry has stooped to for sales?
 Its obvious, the answer is a resounding yes.

-In addition, the thumping moral of the story is that good is bad, bad is good, good can be really bad, bad can sometimes be great and necessary and everything that is supposed to be good is probably mostly very bad – and should be assumed so.
-As an adult, I came away with one solution for all problems, hit someone, hard… I cannot imagine what our youth will grab and set as compasses for their lives from a movie like Batman, the Dark Knight.
+In addition, the moral of the story is that good is bad, bad is good, good can be really bad, bad can sometimes be great.
+And everything that is supposed to be good is probably mostly very bad – and should be assumed so.
+As an adult, I came away with one solution for all problems, hit someone, hard… I cannot imagine what our youth will grab as good and valuable from this film..

 Having ranted about the moral blemishes and lack of true film rating, I can move on to the plot.
 The movie is not worthy of tons of text, my time is simply too valuable for that.
 However, I will bullet the good vs. bad of the film.